Catherine Ringer

-Catherine Ringer (/fr/; born 18 October 1957) is a French singer, songwriter, composer, multi-instrumentalist, dancer, choreographer, actress, former pornographic performer, and co-founder of the pop rock group Les Rita Mitsouko.
-She is the daughter of French artist Sam Ringer.
-She is also the lead vocalist for Plaza Francia Orchestra where she performs with Eduardo Makaroff and Christoph H. Müller, formerly of Gotan Project.
+Catherine Ringer (/fr/; 18 October 1957 – 14 September 2026) was a French singer, songwriter, composer, multi-instrumentalist, dancer, choreographer, actress, pornographic performer, and co-founder of the pop rock group Les Rita Mitsouko.
+She was the daughter of French artist Sam Ringer.
+She was also the lead vocalist for Plaza Francia Orchestra where she performed with Eduardo Makaroff and Christoph H. Müller, formerly of Gotan Project.

-Biography
+Life and career

 Ringer started her professional career on stage in the late 1970s in productions with Michael Lonsdale's Théâtre de Recherche Musicale as well as musical and dance productions.
 In 1976, she met the Argentine dancer and choreographer Marcia Moretto with whom she studied and also performed in various venues in Paris.
 The hit song "Marcia Baïla" was written as a tribute to Moretto after her death in 1981.

 In 1979, she met Fred Chichin with whom she founded and co-led the music group Les Rita Mitsouko.
 Ringer continued leading the group after Chichin's death in November 2007.

-Post the release of the 2010 Gotan Project album Tango 3.0, Ringer teamed up with members Eduardo Makaroff and Christoph H. Müller to create Plaza Francia, now known as Plaza Francia Orchestra for their 7 April 2014 release A New Tango Song Book.
-The album came with critical acclaim and a commercial success in France also charting in Belgium and she continues to perform with them to this day.
+Following the release of the 2010 Gotan Project album Tango 3.0, Ringer teamed up with members Eduardo Makaroff and Christoph H. Müller to create Plaza Francia, now known as Plaza Francia Orchestra for their 7 April 2014 release A New Tango Song Book.
+The album was met with critical acclaim and was a commercial success in France and Belgium.

+Ringer died in Paris on 14 September 2026, at the age of 68, from cancer.